Sujingqi/hello-world/README.md

 # hello-world
-Hi , I’m susan,I like music and reading.I'd like commnunicate with u by Phthon .（Update）
+Hi , I’m susan,I like music and reading.I'd like commnunicate with u by Phthon .
+I like doing my Job